Chen-Yue-Zhao/MSAdmissionSite_mkdocs/docs/SchoolList/UCLA/MSCS.md

-# CSE： MASTER of Science IN COMPUTATIONAL SCIENCE
+# MASTER of Science IN COMPUTATIONAL SCIENCE

 ## Program Overview